bluepeter/alphagroove/README.md

       trailAtrMultiplier: 2.5
     endOfDay:
       time: '16:00'
-  # Slippage is configured at the same level (not in strategyOptions)
   slippage:
     model: fixed
     value: 0.01
 ```

+**Note**: `maxHoldTime` is configured at the base level and is automatically active when configured
+(doesn't need to be in the `enabled` array).
+All other exit strategies must be configured under
+`strategyOptions` and explicitly enabled.

 ## Usage Examples